 Mirrored of course in Canada, the UK, New Zealand Australia, and in Europe, these are all the post World War II stuff, the reconstruction for those countries that were devastated by the war and also for the other countries that are building out of infrastructure.

-So what we can conclude from this graph is that operations and maintenance have been taking along that where is should be.
+So what we can conclude from this graph is that operations and maintenance have been taking along that where it should be.
 There’s a big catch up of capital expenditure required over the next period in the US.

 And the other interesting thing from CBO is, of course, is that most of the drop off has been on federal funding.

-State and local government funding, there has been a smaller decrease and that’s not surprising because they’re a lot closer to the action and they know the needs in their own counties or their own cities or their own State, where as federal – they spread their cost so much, larger audience, a lot more states, of course, a lot of other competing demand for the money.
+State and local government funding, there has been a smaller decrease and that’s not surprising because they’re a lot closer to the action and they know the needs in their own counties or their own cities or their own State, whereas federal – they spread their cost so much, larger audience, a lot more states, of course, a lot of other competing demand for the money.

 So just to sum up this and this slide here, the US had a large capital spend in the 1960s, which is going to recreate a renewal echo now or soon.

-Long term average spends currently is about 2.5% of GDP in the developed world, OECD countries.
+Long-term average spends currently is about 2.5% of GDP in the developed world, OECD countries.
 International research suggests around about 3.5% of GDP required.
 That’s some fairly large numbers in the US context about 185 billion extra a year.

 2003 – 2014, 9% real decrease in overall expenditure and 23% decrease in the US capital expenditure.